Apicoectomy in Rancho Mirage, CA

 What to Know About an Apicoectomy

 Endodontists have the skills to complete a range of treatments when you have a trauma or a root canal problem.
-Dr. Halasa and Dr. Hung at Rancho Mirage Palm Springs are endodontists who have the skills to complete the root-end resection for you to keep your gums happy and healthy.
+Dr. Halasa and Dr. Hung at Rancho Mirage and Palm Springs Endodontics are endodontists who have the skills to complete the root-end resection for you to keep your gums happy and healthy.
 A rear-end resection in Rancho Mirage, CA takes inflamed gum tissue and the diseased tip of your tooth root out of your mouth.
 The top of your tooth is left in place to allow you to maintain your natural smile.

 Why do I Need an Apicoectomy?

 A question many patients ask is why they need the root-end resection when they have already completed a root canal treatment.
 The root canal completed by Dr. Hung and Dr. Halasa removes the pulp in the center of your infected tooth which removes the cause of the pain.
 As endodontists, Dr. Hung and Dr. Halasa have the skills to complete a rear-end resection that targets the tip of your tooth root.
 By removing the tip of your tooth's root, you will eliminate any further infection causing swelling, pain, and abscesses.

 What Is the Difference Between a Root Canal and an Apicoectomy?